Open Ad Hoc Teamwork with Cooperative Game Theory: Assumptions

-Assumption~\ref{assm:agent_leaves_env} introduces a metric to quantify the impact of agents leaving the environment.
+\begingroup \theassumption{\ref{assm:agent_leaves_env}} \begin{assumption} Suppose that $\alpha_{jk}(a_{t}^{j}, a_{t}^{k} \vert s_{t}) = 0$ for $t \geq T$, where $T$ is the timestep when agent $j$ or $k$ leaves the environment, and $R_{j}(a_{t}^{j} \vert s_{t})=0$ for $t \geq T'$, where $T'$ is the timestep when agent $j$ leaves the environment. \end{assumption} \endgroup Assumption~\ref{assm:agent_leaves_env} introduces a metric to quantify the impact of agents leaving the environment.
 Essentially, it posits that an agent that has departed from the environment no longer exerts any influence on the remaining agents within the environment.

-Assumption~\ref{assm:agent_type_set} provides a natural framework for describing the agent types of teammates.
-In cases where the agent type set is sufficiently large, encountering all possible agent types or compositions becomes impractical.
+\begin{assumption} There exists an underlying agent-type set to generate ad hoc teammates in an environment which is unknown to the learner. \end{assumption} Assumption~\ref{assm:agent_type_set} provides a natural framework for describing the agent-types of teammates.
+In scenarios where the agent-type set is sufficiently large, traversing all possible agent-types or compositions becomes impractical.
 Therefore, this assumption ensures that the generalizability of open ad hoc teamwork is not compromised.

-Assumption~\ref{assm:influence_of_learner} constitutes a fundamental and commonly assumed property essential for rationalizing the ad hoc teamwork problem.
+\begin{assumption} Teammates can be influenced by the learner through its decision making. \end{assumption} Assumption~\ref{assm:influence_of_learner} constitutes a fundamental and commonly assumed property essential for rationalizing the ad hoc teamwork problem.
 Often referred to as the reactivity of teammates \citep{barrett2017making}, this assumption posits that teammates must be capable of reacting to or being influenced by the learner.
 Without this interaction, the problem would regress to a scenario akin to a single-agent problem, where teammates merely function as moving `obstacles.'
 To avert such a pathological situation, maintaining this assumption serves as a crucial boundary for ad hoc teamwork.

-Assumption~\ref{assm:agents_stay_for_a_while} is a prerequisite ensuring the feasibility of completing arbitrary tasks.
+\begin{assumption} The agents stay in the environment at least for a period of timesteps. \end{assumption} Assumption~\ref{assm:agents_stay_for_a_while} is a prerequisite ensuring the feasibility of completing arbitrary tasks.
 Without this condition, wherein an agent joining at a given timestep remains in the environment for a non-instantaneous duration, there would be minimal opportunity for teams of agents to react to and influence each other effectively.